YehoanatnEzra/Oop-Huji/2- Bricker/README.md

 Clone this repository to your local machine using git clone https://github.com/liorzats/BrickBreaker.git.
 Navigate to the repository directory, open BrickerGame directory.
 Open BrickerGame\src\bricker\main\BrickerGameManager file and run it.
 Start playing and enjoy!
-The game makes use of the library DanoGameLab.
+The game makes use of the library DanoGameLab - DanoGameLab : https://danthe1st.itch.io/danogamelab.